-In such unpredictable and difficult times, we have remained focused and resolute in our determination to steer our Group forwards.
-We had successfully transitioned to fully online learning wherever possible and through engagement with MoH and MoHE have developed safe mechanisms to continue the lab sessions, practical studies and clinical studies for our MBBS, Pharmacy and Health Sciences students.
-All our campuses adhered to strict SOPs and limited capacity to students and staff as per recommendations by the Government.
+In such unpredictable and difficult times, we have remained focused and resolute in our determination to steer our Organisation forwards.
+We have successfully transitioned to a hybridised learning model to cater to the rapidly evolving regulatory landscape and our international students who are impacted due to cross-border travel restrictions.
+Through engagements with MoH and MoHE, we have also developed safe mechanisms to continue the lab sessions, practical studies, and clinical studies for our MBBS, Pharmacy and Health Sciences students.
+All our campuses adhered to strict SOPs and limited capacity to students and staff as per recommendations by the Government and are undergoing preparatory measures for a full opening of campus Teaching & Learning in FY2022.